 The protection of civil rights is a core value of the United States democracy.
 Civil rights are extremely extensive and difficult to list in their entirety.
 However, they are designed to protect any individual from unfair treatment in a number of settings including, employment, public accommodation, education, medical facilities, and so forth.
 Everyone regardless of their race, gender, sexual preference, age, religion, disability, ethnic background, and more must be treated equally.
 Our civil rights violation lawyer Baltimore, MD can count on want you to know that these laws are guaranteed by the federal government and can be found in:

 - The Civil Rights Act of 1964

 - + More

 States have also passed their own civil rights laws; many of which are similar to federal laws.
-As a Baltimore MD civil rights violation lawyer can explain, the primary difference between the two is that state laws typically offer extended protection, for instance, people who identify as LGBTQ.
+As a civil rights violation lawyer Baltimore, MD endorses can explain, the primary difference between the two is that state laws typically offer extended protection, for instance, people who identify as LGBTQ.